-20 January 1973: A Loyalist no warning bomb in Sackville Place Dublin on this day.
+20 January 1973: A Loyalist no warning bomb went off in Sackville Place Dublin on this day.
 The bomb killed a bus conductor and injured 17 other people.
 It exploded at 3.20 pm on a Saturday afternoon, as Ireland were playing the All-Blacks Rugby team at Lansdowne Road.
 The man killed was Thomas Douglas (21), originally from Stirling, Scotland.
 He had been living in Dublin for just four months.
 His mother was a native of Achill Island, Co.
 Mayo.

 The car used in the bombing had been hijacked at Agnes Street, Belfast.
 While no organisation claimed responsibility for this attack it was generally accepted that a Loyalist gang carried it out.
 The location of the explosion was almost at the same spot of a bomb the previous month, which killed two other members of Dublin’s bus service.
 A man with an English accent telephoned a warning to the main telephone exchange stating that a bomb would explode on O'Connell Bridge.
 But the warning given was ten minutes before the actual explosion and the Gardaí concluded afterwards that it was a diversionary tactic.